slra/als-fit/README.md

 Using the package
 -----------------

+The main four functions are algebraicFit, geometricFit, alsKsigmaFit and alsUsigmaFit.

+All the functions have a similar interface

+    [theta, ...] = xxxxFit(D, A, ...)

+where D is an array of data point and A is the matrix of multidegrees, and theta is the computed estimate.

-All the separate functions are documented.
-Help for the functions can be obtained by typing `help ...`
+All the separate functions are documented, help for the functions can be obtained by typing `help ...`.
+The list of functions can be obtaioned

- Examples of usage are contained in dte directory `test`, where the reproducible examples from the paper are contained.
+Examples of usage can be found contained in the directory `test`, where the reproducible examples from the paper are contained.